danielsaidi/SystemNotification/README.md

 Here are some common things to consider:

+* When using a `TabView`, it's best to attach a separate notification to each root view.
-* When you are using a `NavigationView` attach the notification to the navigation view and pass the context an `isActive` down the view hierarchy.
+* When using a `NavigationView`, attach the notification to the navigation view and pass the context/state down the view hierarchy.
-* When you present a modal, you must create a new notification and attach it to the root view.
+* When you present a modal sheet or cover, create a new notification and attach it to the root view.

+For global notifications, you should register all contexts/states so that they can be referred.

+For instance, if something happens in the app, all tab views should show the notification.
+Iterate over all created contexts and show the notification in all that exist.

+However, a sheet should take over the global responsibility.
+Make this the active one and switch back to the previous ones as the sheet is dismissed.

-Have a look at the demo, which covers the various cases.
+Have a look at the demo, which covers many of these cases.

 ## Configurations